-2. Regional public transport at a glance
+2. Our public transport network

-The Wellington region has a high quality, well used public transport network of bus, train and harbour ferry services, as well as the cable car.
-There are more than 100 bus routes, four train lines and two harbour ferry routes providing services across the region.
+The Wellington region has a high quality, well used public transport network of bus, train and harbour ferry services, as well as the iconic cable car.
+There are more than 100 bus routes, four train lines and two harbour ferry routes providing excellent coverage of public transport services across the region.